robotstreamer/robotstreamer_mac_obs/README.md

 http://www.robotstreamer.com/new_stream.html

-Fill in your stream name and submit.
+Fill in the name for the stream like JohnCam example and press submit.

 Save all the id's and stream key.